3 - Introduction to engagement

 H: Targets of the Stakeholder engagement

-H1: The Stakeholder engagement targets at least the organisation's internal stakeholders, i.e. the project team, employees and management.
+H1: Stakeholder engagement targets at least the organisation's internal stakeholders, i.e. the project team, employees and management.

 I: Messages of the Stakeholder engagement

-J: Stakeholder engagement steps
+J: Stakeholder engagement stages

 Stakeholder engagement